What's Going on in the Electronic Assembly? Answer's Here

 Part 1: The Process of the Electronic Assembly

-The electronic assembly is a process of mounting electronic devices on a printed circuit board.
-Even the most advancedboard will not be able to deliver functionality unless it has electronic components mounted on it.
-The mounted circuit boards are called assembled PCBs and the process of manufacturing is called the PCB assembly or simply PCBA.
+Electronic assembly is the process of mounting electronic devices on a printed circuit board.
+Even the most advanced board will not be able to deliver functionality unless it has electronic components mounted on it.
+The mounted circuit boards are called assembled PCBs.

 This is one of the most important objectives in the process.
-It is extremely important for the PCB manufacturers to test their entities after the electronic assembly process.
-There are a series of durability and stress tests before a PCB can exit the assembly process, such as flying tube tests, in-circuit tests, functional tests, etc. Quality and reliability are mandatory when it comes to PCB assembly due to the damage that a faulty PCB can cause to a certain industry.Feedback
+It is extremely important for PCB manufacturers to test their entities after the electronic assembly process.

 During and after the process of electronic assembly, the input and output of the printed circuit board are monitored in order to ensure the rightful execution of its duties.
-Many failures and malfunctions are detected via this method and the issues are resolved in the early stages that are preventing further complications.
+Many failures and malfunctions are detected via this method, and the issues are resolved in the early stages, preventing further complications.
 The perfect place for a feedback test is right after the soldering process because this is the part in which most of the issues are occurring.
 This way the defect is detected quickly and resolved before the next step of the assembly process.

 Have in mind that the process of the electronic assembly is simplified as an overview in this article and there are a lot more details that are taken under consideration by manufacturers when assembling printed circuit boards.
 High-end developers are using optimized methods in which the cases of failure are minimal and the quality is a top priority.